Do you have difficulty finishing tasks?

 Three ways you can beat procrastination:

-Mel Robbins, in her book “5 Second Rule,” argues there is only one rule when it comes to productivity, success, or getting everything you ever wanted – you have to do something whether you feel like it or not.
+Mel Robbins, in her book “5 Second Rule,” argues there is only one rule for productivity, success, or getting everything you ever wanted – you have to do something whether you feel like it.

 You have 5 seconds from the moment you have an idea to the moment you take action.
-If you fail to act within these five seconds, your mind will talk you out of it.
+If you cannot act within these five seconds, your mind will talk you out of it.
 The nature of the mind is to prevent us from doing anything scary or tiring.

 For example, you have five seconds to introduce yourself to someone you want to talk to, send an important email, or ask a question.
 Make a list of things you procrastinate over.
 Now select a couple of things and apply the 5-Second Rule.
 Commit to using the rule at least once a day.